pausone/Laravel-Todolist/README.md

 # Laravel-Todolist
 Application for handling tasks.

 Responsive.
 Sortable, searchable table.

 Uses JavaScript dataTables and jQuery validation plugins.

+See mobile version at bottom of this document.

 TODO in project: Complete frontend and backend validation